jsmolka/blog/content/eggvance/progress-4.md

 > OBJs are always combined of one or more 8x8 pixel Tiles (much like BG Tiles in BG Modes 0-2).
 However, OBJ Tiles are stored in a separate area in VRAM: 06010000-06017FFF (32 KBytes) in BG Mode 0-2, or 06014000-06017FFF (16 KBytes) in BG Mode 3-5.
 Depending on the size of the above area (16K or 32K), and on the OBJ color depth (4bit or 8bit), 256-1024 8x8 dots OBJ Tiles can be defined.

 The important part here is the one talking about tile address restrictions for different background modes.
 Bitmap modes (background modes 3 - 5) can't use as many sprite tiles as tiled backgrounds.
-This is due to the fact that some bitmap modes use multiple frames which occupy the first 0x4000 bytes of the sprite tile memory.
+This is because some bitmap modes use multiple frames which occupy the first 0x4000 bytes of the sprite tile memory.
 The code below shows the calculation of a tile address followed by the necessary check.

 ```cpp
 u32 addr = mmu.vram.mirror(entry.base_tile + size * tile.offset(tiles));